dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 Prior to your migration date, your dbt Cloud account admin will need to make some changes to your account.

-If your account has been scheduled for migration, upon login, you will see a banner indicating your migration date.
-If you do not see a banner, you do not need to take any action.
+If your account is scheduled for migration, you will see a banner indicating your migration date when you log in.
+If you don't see a banner, you don't need to take any action.

-1. **IP Addresses** &mdash; dbt Cloud has new IPs that will be used to access your warehouse after the migration.
-Make sure to allow inbound traffic from these IPs in your firewall, and include it in any database grants.
+1. **IP addresses** &mdash; dbt Cloud will be using new IPs to access your warehouse after the migration.
+Make sure to allow inbound traffic from these IPs in your firewall and include it in any database grants.
 All six of the IPs below should be added to allowlists.
     * Old IPs: `52.45.144.63`, `54.81.134.249`, `52.22.161.231`
     * New IPs: `52.3.77.232`, `3.214.191.130`, `34.233.79.135`
 2. **APIs and integrations** &mdash; Each dbt Cloud account will be allocated a static access URL like: `aa000.us1.dbt.com`.
 You should begin migrating your API access and partner integrations to use the new static subdomain as soon as possible.
 You can find your access URL on: